Volleyball: Pass

 Also called reception, the pass is the attempt by a team to properly handle the opponent's serve or any form of attack.
 Proper handling includes not only preventing the ball from touching the court but also making it reach the position where the setter is standing quickly and precisely.

 The skill of passing involves fundamentally two specific techniques: underarm pass, or bump, where the ball touches the inside part of the joined forearms or platform, at waistline; and overhand pass, where it is handled with the fingertips, like a set, above the head.
 Either are acceptable in professional and beach volleyball; however, there are much tighter regulations on the overhand pass in beach volleyball.
-When a player passes a ball to their setter, it's ideal that the ball does not have a lot of spin to make it easier for the setter.
+When a player passes a ball to their setter, it is ideal that the ball has relatively little spin to make it easier for the setter.